 Practicing for your Driver's Knowledge Test (DKT) online is easy and free right here.
-You'll have your learner's permit in no time with hundreds of multiple choice questions for car, motorbike and truck licences.
+You'll have your learner's permit in no time with hundreds of multiple choice questions for car, motorbike and truck licences that cover the Australian road rules.
 Choose a category to get started.

 To get your learner's permit in Australia you'll need to first pass the Driver Knowledge Test, and here you'll find all 553 questions online from the DKT handbook for NSW including car, motorbike and heavy vehicle sections with the actual questions and answers.